regregex/OS126/README.md

 ---------------------

 If it comes to the crunch a little more room can be made by reassembling, minus some frills.
-Fifty-two bytes can be saved by reverting portions of source code to the original.
+Fifty-three bytes can be saved by reverting portions of source code to the original.
 They are:

 - 27 bytes unrolling the memory clearing loop (in `src/MOS34`)